fnse/fnse/content/modules/common/testimonial.md

 data_source: testimonial
 list_items:
 - name: Jean Marie and Heather Leon
-  role: Parents to 3rd grader
+  role: Parents to a 3rd grader
   body: Teachers, administrators, and staff work closely with each other to make the
     school a supportive learning community.
+It is exciting to see our son come home eager to do his homework and participate in the school and PTA events.
 We are proud of the strides NSE has made toward inclusiveness and greater comprehensive educational opportunities.
+We are excited about North Shore’s continued service and success, and are proud to be part of it
   image: "/images/user/Leon Family.png"
 - name: Jon Kile
-  role: Dad to K & 3rd Grader
+  role: Dad to Kindergartener and 3rd Grader
-  body: We've found that North Shore has
+  body: "\"Our son James entered North Shore in first grade and we couldn't be more
-    more resources to address the differing rates of learning in young children, and the gifted and music programs were a major factor in choosing our neighborhood school.
+    excited.
+Having tried a private school, we find that there are a lot of advantages to attending a public school in our neighborhood.
+The proximity and ability to connect with other local families is important.
+We've found that North Shore has more resources to address the differing rates of learning in young children and the gifted and music programs were a major factor in choosing our neighborhood school.
+We look forward to watching James and his younger sister Anna grow at North Shore.”"
-  image: "/images/user/Parent North Shore.jpg"
+  image: "/images/Parent North Shore.jpg"

 ---
 This is a testimonial module.